GuacLive/gms/README.md

 ## GMS (Guac Media Server)

-gms is a simple and secure live media server written by pure Rust, it now supports popular live protocols like RTMP/HLS/LLHLS/HTTP-FLV (and maybe other protocols in the future), you can deploy it as a stand-alone server or a cluster using the relay feature.
+GMS is a simple, high performance and secure live media server written in pure Rust.
+It supports popular live protocols like RTMP/HLS/LL-HLS/HTTP-FLV.
+You can deploy it as a stand-alone server or a cluster using the relay feature.

 ## Features